-Richard Wyatt was appointed a Director in 2017.
+Richard Wyatt was appointed a Director in 2017 and became Chairman in May 2023.
 He is a former Group Managing Director at Schroders and a Partner at Lazard.
 He was chairman of the media agency Engine Group and served on the Regulatory Decisions Committee of the FSA.
 He is currently a global partner of Rothschild & Co, chairman of Loudwater Partners Limited and a director of a number of other companies.

 Lesley Sherratt was appointed a Director in 2015.
 She has twenty-five years’ experience as an investment manager, specialising in the analysis of financial services companies but also running the global equity team at Flemings.
 She was formerly Investment Director of the Save & Prosper and Fleming Flagship ranges of funds, and CEO and CIO of Ark Asset Management Ltd, a hedge fund she founded.
 She is currently a trustee of the Henry Moore Foundation, a Visiting Lecturer at King’s College, London and writes on ethics in finance.

 Shefaly Yogendra, PhD was appointed a Director in 2019.
 She was most recently the COO of Ditto AI, a symbolic AI startup.
 She built her career in corporate venturing in the technology industry, followed by strategy advisory work on emerging technologies with investors, regulators and leaders of operating companies.
 She focuses on digital leadership and governance, organisational growth, risk, and decision making.
 She is an independent governor of London Metropolitan University, and a non-executive director of Harmony Energy Income Trust PLC and JP Morgan US Smaller Companies Investment Trust PLC.
 She was listed among the “100 Women To Watch” in the 2016 edition of the Female FTSE Board Report.